UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-bundle-ems.md

       ]
     }
   ],
-  "description" : "Bundle for EMS Run Report submission containing core patient, encounter, location, observations, documents, and workflow items.", "jurisdiction" : [
+  "description" : "Document Bundle for EMS Run Report submission.
+The first entry MUST be a Composition that organizes and references the other resources in the bundle (Patient, Encounter, Location, Observations, DocumentReference, Procedure, ServiceRequest, Task, Claim).", "jurisdiction" : [
     {
       "coding" : [